Documents and templates

 ValidMind provides the following default template types:1

-- Development (model documentation)
+- Development (documentation)

 - Validation (validation reports)